cucumber/cucumber-jvm/README.md

 ## Upgrading?

-Migration instructions from previous major version and a long form explanation of noteworthy changes can be found in the [release-notes archive](release-notes)
+Migration instructions from previous major versions and a long form explanation of noteworthy changes can be found in the [release-notes archive](release-notes)

 The changes for the current major version can be found in the [CHANGELOG.md](CHANGELOG.md).